Personalized Care and Guidance

 You have taken a very positive step by deciding to seek therapy.
 The outcome of your treatment depends largely on your willingness to engage in this process, which may, at times, result in considerable discomfort.
 Remembering unpleasant events and becoming aware of feelings attached to those events can bring on strong feelings of anger, depression, anxiety, etc. There are no miracle cures.
 We cannot promise that your behavior or circumstance will change.
 We can promise to support you and do our very best to understand you and intrapsychic and interpersonal repeating patterns, as well as to help you clarify what it is that you want for yourself.

 Your privacy, care, and confidentiality is vital to us.
-Many of our clients take advantage of the weekly super-bill we can provide in order to seek insurance coverage reimbursement as we are considered out-of-network PPO providers.
+Many of our clients take advantage of the weekly super-bill we can provide to assist the client in seeking insurance coverage reimbursement, as we are considered an out-of-network PPO provider.
 A superbill is essentially a detailed provider invoice for service(s).
 More specifically, a superbill is an itemized form, used by healthcare providers in the United States, which details services provided to a patient.
 It is the main data source for creation of a healthcare claim, which will be submitted to payers for reimbursement.

 The choice to remain off traditional managed care insurance panels has given our patients the freedom and flexibility to seek the depth oriented treatment they need for as long as they may need.
 This means, for those clients demonstrating financial need, We reserve the right to implement a sliding scale on an as needed basis determined by client necessity and practitioner availability.
 This is done on a case by case basis.

-It is our mission to be of service to the community, which is why we also offer a lower sliding scale fee (Provided by our Registered Psychological Assistants) for individuals and couples seeking depth-oriented psychological treatment but cannot afford a higher fee or full-fee.
+It is our mission to be of service to the community, which is why we also offer a lower sliding scale fee (typically provided by our Registered Psychological Associates, or Clinical Practicum Associates) for individuals and couples seeking depth-oriented psychological treatment but cannot afford a higher fee or full-fee.

-We are a proud PPO Out of Network provider and also accept Visa, MasterCard (and Debit Cards), American Express, Discover Card, and Flexible Spending Account Benefits.
+We also accept Visa, MasterCard (and Debit Cards), American Express, Discover Card, checks, and Flexible Spending Accounts (FSA).

 Notice to clients and prospective clients: